 Peter steadily tops up May’s glass as she works her way to the bottom of the bottle.
 She shows him a picture on her phone, “Here’s my son’s Pug, Victoria.”
 She has trouble getting her next words out, “And here’s his Miniature Sch – Schnau – Schnauzer, David.”
 (The son is a soccer fan or a glitterati fan?)

 May totters on her way and Deirdre washes dishes and cries.
 Ken makes bookings to fly to Portugal.
-She needs to be with her mother.
-I know it’s a story, and they’re all just characters in it, but I’m glad.
-Beautiful episodes that gave a proper farewell to the wonderful Maggie Jones.
+Deirdre needs to be with her mother.
+I know it’s a story, and they’re all just characters in it, but I’m glad she’s going there.
+These were beautiful episodes that gave a proper farewell to the wonderful Maggie Jones.